 What challenges must entrepreneurs take into account when considering incorporating a private equity fund?

 The main challenge facing an entrepreneur is having the will to commit to the growth of the company, whether by entering new markets, with new products or services, or integrating other competitors which provide added value.
-However, in this new phase of growth it must know that it has Nazca as a partner for any strategic decision, not only with capital but also with the support and experience of the whole Nazca team.
+However, in this new phase of growth he must know that he has Nazca as a partner for any strategic decision, not only with capital but also with the support and experience of the whole Nazca team.

 What do you like most about your work?